 It is one of the methods for replacing missing teeth.
 The dentist inserts an artificial root made of titanium in the patient’s jaw.
 After a healing period he places on it a prosthetic crown matching the other teeth.

-your general appearance will improve, giving you back your self-confidence
+Besides medical benefits your general appearance, giving you back your self-confidence.

 When are dental implants contraindicated?